A stratified homotopy hypothesis: Introduction

 \end{itemize}

-We define the collection of striation sheaves, $\Stri$, to consist of those presheaves on stratified spaces which satisfies all of these conditions.
+We define the collection of striation sheaves, $\Stri$, to consist of those presheaves on conically smooth stratified spaces which satisfy all of these conditions.
 The following is the first main theorem of this paper. \begin{theorem} There is an equivalence

 between striation sheaves and $\oo$-categories.
-This equivalence sends an $\oo$-category $\cC$ to the presheaf on stratified spaces taking values
+This equivalence sends an $\oo$-category $\cC$ to the presheaf on $\Strat$ taking values

-where $\exit(K)$ is the exit-path $\oo$-category of the stratified space $K$. \end{theorem}
+where $\exit(K)$ is the exit-path $\oo$-category of the conically smooth stratified space $K$. \end{theorem}

 Striation sheaves offer a workable model for $\oo$-category theory with appealing theoretical features -- for instance, the $\ZZ/2$ action on $\Cat_{\oo}$ sending $\cC \mapsto \cC^{\op}$ acts on $\Stri$ by Poincar\'e duality of stratifications (see Remark \ref{rm.not-canonical}).
 However, we do not introduce striation sheaves in order to compete with quasi-categories as a foundational setting of choice.
 Rather, we use them to make interesting $\oo$-categories by hand from geometry.